Xiangyu-Gao/Raw_ADC_radar_dataset_for_automotive_object_detection/README.md

 ### Labels

-*  Each row of "labels.txt" contains one label in format *[frame_id, uid, px, py, wid, len, class]*, where *frame_id* is the index of frame, *uid* is the unique tracking id of individual in this sequence, *px, py, wid, len* are the x center, y center, width, and length of the bounding box for individual/pedestrian; *class* is the class id of carried object, with the id number represents below.
+*  Each *.csv file include the labels for a frame, with each row of it in format of *[uid, class, px, py, wid, len]*, where *uid* is the unique tracking id of objects in this sequence, *class* is the class id of objects, with the id number represents below, *px, py, wid, len* are the x center, y center, width, and length of the bounding box for objects.

-        'laptop': 5,
-        'phone': 1,
-        'knife': 2,
+        class ids
+        'pedestrian': 0,
+        'cyclist: 80,
-        'butter_knife': 2,
+        'car': 2,
-        'key': 4,

 ## Dataset Tools